 On his website, Galaxy recommends the Crazy K Farm Kitty Holster Cat Harness.
 The holster comes in four sizes and five patterns, guaranteeing that your furry friend will be both fashionable and comfortable.

-Adventure cat Yuki (pictured below) wears a Puppia harness, and her human, Nathalia Valderrama Méndez says it’s the only harness she’s ever used.
+Adventure cat Yuki (pictured below) wears a Puppia harness made for a small dog, and her human, Nathalia Valderrama Méndez says it’s the only harness she’s ever used.

 “We think it’s perfect for her being such an active kitty as it doesn’t restrict any movement,” she told Adventure Cats.
 “It’s also nice because it’s a soft mesh material that doesn’t suffocate nor overheat her when hot.
-We did thorough research on harnesses for cats before purchasing and we’re really happy with it.
-We’d definitely recommend this harness.”
+We did thorough research on harnesses for cats before purchasing and we’re really happy with it.”

-Jesperpus, an adventure cat in Norway, also rocks a Puppia harness, and Moss says she recently purchased one for her cat.
+Jesperpus, an adventure cat in Norway, also rocks a Puppia harness, and Moss says used them for one of her cats.

 Regardless of which harness style you choose, fit is the most important factor, both in terms of preventing escape and making sure your cat is comfortable.
 According to veterinary website Drs.
 Foster and Smith, measuring your cat for a harness is simple: “Take your cat’s girth measurement snug against her fur, and then add 2 inches to 3 inches to that measurement for comfort.”